mrkline/backpak/docs/src/formats.md

   }
 ```

-or a subdirectory, whose ID is the SHA-224 of its serialized tree.
+A node can also be a subdirectory, whose ID is the SHA-224 of its serialized tree.
 ```
 "Camera": {
   "tree": "cti2sslfl8i9j3kvvfqkv2bust1pd1oiks0n2nhkg6ecu",